IshanRD19/Deep_Learning/README.md

-# Deep_Learning
+# Deep Learning Specialization

-Neural Networks and Deep Learning
+### Course-1: Neural Networks and Deep Learning

 It includes-

 ## 1) Python Basics with NumPy:
 - Learn how to use numpy.
 - Implement some basic core deep learning functions such as the softmax, sigmoid, dsigmoid, etc...